Seb-geospatial/BlenderMapDEM/README.md

 Ensure that you have completed all the steps outlined in the [installation section](#installation) which involved adding the `renderDEM.py` file of this repository to Blender's modules folder.
 This is a crucial step so that Blender knows which code to run when the `renderDEM()` function is called.

 Optionally (but less conveniently), Blender can also be run off a python script which imports `renderDEM` and calls the `renderDEM()` function found within the `renderDEM.py` file (a process which is being automated by the identically named `renderDEM()` function found within the `BlenderMapDEM.py` file).
 This can either be done in the terminal or using the "Scripting" workspace within Blender's GUI.
-Keep in mind using such a method is only useful if you wish to generate the map and explore the created Blender project instead of having it automatically render, save, and close.
+Keep in mind using such a method is only useful if you wish to generate the map and explore the created Blender project and perhaps save the 3D model file for other purposes such as 3D printing instead of having it automatically render, save an image, and close.

 <br/>